nathancarter/weblurch/doc/plan.md

  * Implement the following cursor features in `LurchEditor`.
     * Add to the cursor placement routine a parameter for whether or not to move the anchor as well, defaulting to yes.
-If the anchor does not move, ensure that all leaf nodes between the old and new cursor positions get the requisite class for showing the blue background.
-If the anchor does move, ensure that all elements that had that class lose it.
-Note that you can tweak the old version of the routine by not *deleting* the old cursor position, but replacing it with a temporary marker, doing the highlighting, then removing the marker.
+       * Before recurring:
+          * Remove all selection classes
+          * Record the former anchor and cursor spots as their parent nodes and indices within them, then remove both.
+       * After recurring:
+          * If the anchor didn't move with the cursor, insert it if and only if it would NOT be the cursor's sibling.
+          * If both anchor and cursor exist, give the selection class to everything between them.
     * Add methods for moving the cursor by a given delta, with or without moving the anchor (defaults to moving it).
     * Add a method for querying the cursor position or anchor as an